 Because of the lower cost and increased efficiency, channel sales are a relatively low-risk way to assess and try out a new market.
 You can try new products, packages, promotions, and campaigns with a partner without potentially risking as much if you were to try it in your direct sales.

-Easier Onboarding and Service
+Advantage #6: Easier Onboarding and Service

 If you align with partners that can provide customers with training, onboarding and customer support, you can delegate your service process to your partner and concentrate more on sales.
 The right partners will allow your company to focus on new business while they handle customer implementation and any issues.

-Challenges of Channel Sales
+6 Disadvantages of Channel Sales

 Although many companies choose to implement channel sales, there are some drawbacks to this model.
 However, you can avoid the pitfalls by anticipating and working around their inherent weaknesses.
 Here are some of the challenges in channel sales.